ItalyPaleAle/svelte-spa-router/README.md

 The querystring is: show=authors,titles&order=1
 ````

 It's important to note that, to keep this component lightweight, svelte-spa-router **does not parse** the "querystring".
-If you want to parse the value of `$querystring`, you can use third-party modules such as [qs](https://www.npmjs.com/package/qs) in your application.
+If you want to parse the value of `$querystring`, you can use [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) available in all modern browsers, or third-party modules such as [qs](https://www.npmjs.com/package/qs).

 ### Highlight active links